Apr 8, 2020

 The first thing you need to know about car accidents is when to report an accident.
 Do you have to report a car accident?
 Should I report a minor car accident?
 Is it illegal to not report an accident?
 These are common questions drivers think about when reporting an accident.

-When You Need To Report A Car Accident
+When Do You Need To Report An Accident In Ontario?

 - Injury : You must report the accident if someone is injured.